btrask/stronglink/README.md

 Please see the [StrongLink Security Information page](https://github.com/btrask/stronglink/blob/master/SECURITY.md) for more information.

+**As a programmer, are there any lessons I can take home?**
+In the process of developing StrongLink, I've learned two things I can say with confidence:

+1. Strongly consider using content addresses over UUIDs or GUIDs in almost all cases.
+This is especially useful for distributed systems.
+2. With hashing, less is more.
+Don't hash meaningless data or your concept of identity will be meaningless.

 **My question isn't answered here...**
 Please search [my notes and development log](http://bentrask.com/).
 Most questions have been answered and most suggestions have been considered.